mdj0025/2210-hands-on/getting-started/README.md

 Navigate within Canvas and familiarize yourself with the organization of the course and the materials that are provided.
 In particular, be sure to:

 1. Read the official course syllabus.
-1. Register and log in to Piazza.
+1. Register for and log in to Piazza.
+1. Familiarize yourself with the modules structure for the course.
+1. Complete everything in *M0 - Welcome to the Course*.
-1. Make sure you can find all the course notes.
+1. Make sure you can find all the course notes, both within the modules and under the Files link.
 1. Make sure your Canvas account Notification Preferences are what you want.
 At a minimum, you are required to have all course announcements sent to your TigerMail immediately.

 ## Directory Structure and File Storage

-Use of the Engineering network drive is not required, but it is strongly encouraged.
+Using the Engineering network drive to store your work is not required, but it is strongly encouraged.
 If you store all your work on the Engineering drive, you will always have your files backed up and available anywhere, anytime.

 1. Open your Engineering H: drive.
 2. Create a folder named `COMP2210`.